pkpedram/create-selph-app/readme.md

 as you may know most of the projects needs a full-stack developer or two developers for each stack! but with **Selph** you just type what you want from the backend in the **selph.config.json** and it generates it for you! and it also gives you the code to you to explore in it!

+## Commands

+> Note: you sould only work with these commands

+go to the app directory and use these commands:

+    npm start /* Starts both your backend and frontend */

+    npm run dev /* starts dev version of both your backend and frontend */

+    npm run start-frontend /* Starts your frontend */

+    npm run start-backend /* Starts your backend */

 ## Usage